Poster Session 2

 Gender agreement in noun phrases has been found to be an area of difficulty and variability in school age bilingual children and L2 learners of Spanish in bilingual programs (Montrul & Potowski, 2007).
 Recent research has also provided evidence of direct object (DO) clitic gender variability in bilingual adults and child Heritage Speakers (HSs) of Spanish suggesting cross-linguistic influence from English (Goebel-Mahrle & Shin, 2020; Shin et al., 2019; Sánchez et al., 2022).
 However, there remains a gap in research analyzing gender agreement and pronominal reference in L2 children who both start the acquisition of Spanish later than the HSs and are dominant in English.
 In this study, we use computational tools to analyze speech samples from a corpus of 39 child heritage speakers, 16 child L2 learners and 22 monolingual Mexican children and investigate their accuracy in tracking pronominal referents while narrating a story.
 We further analyzed and compared their data to narration speech samples from 20 monolingual Mexican adults and 10 bilingual parents of HS children.
 Findings show that compared to monolingual children and both groups of adults, the HS and L2 children made significantly more gender agreement mismatches on noun phrases.
 Furthermore, all groups except the L2 children produced DO clitics.
 However, the HS children used DO clitics to reference inanimate nouns (la comida) more than the other groups, and produced many gender mismatches with feminine inanimate reference clitics (e.g. la comida ➔ lo).
 By contrast, the L2 children avoided the use of clitics altogether, choosing other strategies for reference, such as code-switching, which further demonstrates that gender agreement and clitic reference are very difficult to acquire for L2 learners (Sánchez et al., 2022), especially if their L1 lacks clitics and grammatical gender.
 In conclusion, even though their systems are different from monolingual norms, child heritage speakers have a substantially robust morphosyntactic representation of clitics and gender than L2 children because they learned Spanish since birth.

-4. Maintenance and Shift among Chinese Heritage Speakers in Flanders
+3. Maintenance and Shift among Chinese Heritage Speakers in Flanders

-- Qiqi Huang, Vrije Universiteit Brussel, Belgium
+• Qiqi Huang, Vrije Universiteit Brussel, Belgium

-Language sociological research in Belgium have predominantly focused on the dichotomy between the officially recognized majority languages—Dutch and French—while heritage languages, particularly Chinese as a heritage language (CHL), remain underexplored.
-Existing CHL research has centered largely on Brussels (Guo & Vosters, 2022; Li et al., 2022; Li & Shen, 2024), Belgium’s most multilingual city, due to its official bilingualism (French and Dutch) and its status as a hub for international migration.
+Language sociological research in Belgium has predominantly focused on the dichotomy between the officially recognized majority languages—Dutch and French—while heritage languages, particularly Chinese as a heritage language (CHL), remain underexplored.
+Existing CHL research has centered mainly on Brussels (Guo & Vosters, 2020; Li et al., 2022; Li & Shen, 2023), Belgium’s most multilingual city, due to its official bilingualism (French and Dutch) and its status as a hub for international migration.
 In contrast, Flanders, the northern Dutch-speaking region of Belgium, has received far less scholarly attention as a migration destination for the Chinese diaspora.
+Chinese communities in Flanders exhibit strong heterogeneity due to the multiplicity of migration waves and the diversity of geographic origins, socio-economic and educational backgrounds, and economic activities (Latham & Wu, 2013; Baldassar et al., 2015; Braeye, 2016).
+This reflects significant socio-economic changes that have shaped the linguistic practices of the Chinese diasporic community.
+Through a sociolinguistic lens, this ongoing study aims to contribute to a nuanced understanding of CHL maintenance and shift by employing a distributive quantitative approach to map the sociolinguistic profiles of Chinese immigrants in Flanders based on an exploratory survey.

 5. Linguistic insecurities and ethnic identity development of Korean heritage language learners

-- Haewon Kim, University of California, Santa Barbara
+• Haewon Kim, University of California, Santa Barbara

 For many heritage language (HL) learners, connecting with family and (re)claiming ethnic identities are key motivations for learning their HL (Brown, 2009; Cho et al., 1997; Kondo-Brown, 2003; Yang, 2003).
 However, as students attempt to reconnect with HL in language courses offered at higher education institutions, they often become self-conscious of their language abilities, feeling that their language use is flawed and not fluent enough compared to standard varieties (Lippi-Green, 1997; Silverstein, 1996) or native-speaker norms (Cook, 1999; 2016).
 Research has shown that HL speakers tend to have low confidence in their HL use, describing their proficiency as ‘funny,’ ‘non-academic,’ and ‘child-like’ (Goble, 2016; Jo, 2001; Ortega, 2020).
 While much of the existing scholarship has documented these linguistic insecurities among Korean HL learners, less attention has been given to the underlying factors contributing to these perceptions.
 Recognizing that language learning is inherently political (Pennycook, 1990), impacted by racialization (Flores & Rosa, 2015), and shaped by inequitable power relations (Norton & Toohey, 2011), this study explores the socio- and raciolinguistic ideologies that impact Korean HL learners’ language learning experiences and confidence.
 Specifically, this study explores how racialized and marginalized language experiences across home, community, and classrooms contribute to learners’ negative self-evaluations of their HL proficiency.